Shruti2208/android-tech-assessment/README.md

 **Given** I am on the home screen \
 **When** I press on the "More facts!" button \
 **Then** A new random fact is displayed \
-**And** The previously displayed fact is added to history only after the new fact has been successfully loaded
+**And** The previously displayed fact is added to history only after the new fact has been successfully displayed

 ### Scenario 3